elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   > **_Note:_** The upgrade will fail while disabling the hostNetwork when LoadBalancer type service is used, this is due removing some privileges from the PSP.
 See the migration steps for more details.
 - Prometheus alert and servicemonitor was separated
 - Default user alertmanager namespace changed from monitoring to alertmanager.
+- Reworked configuration handling to keep a read-only default with specifics for the environment and a seperate editable override config for main configuration.
+- Integrated secrets generation script into `ck8s init` which will by default generate password and hashes when creating a new `secrets.yaml`, and can be forced to regenerate new ones with the flag `--regenerate-secrets`.

 ### Fixed